FarzadHayat/internet-pen-database/README.md

 1. Download the project zip and extract to a folder.
 2. Make sure you have 'python' and 'python-pip' installed on your machine.

-    This is done differently for every operating system, so please look this up for your system.

 3. Install Flask, Flask-SQLAlchemy, and Flask-WTF using pip.

     ```pip install -U Flask Flask-SQLAlchemy and Flask-WTF```